Make Fun Of Life!

 Every time I climb a tree.

-by David McCord: “Every Time I Climb a Tree” (June 1967); type of work: collected poems by a single author in book form
+By David McCord: “Every Time I Climb a Tree” (June 1967); type of work: collected poems by a single author in book form

 David Thompson Watson McCord was born on 15 December 1897 in New York City, New York, United States of America.
 He became a poet, and was a college fundraiser as the executive director for the Harvard College Fund.
 Two of his collections of poems in book form are, “The Star in the Pail” (1976) and “One at a Time” (1978).
 David Thompson Watson McCord passed on at 99 years of age on 13 April 1997 in Boston, Massachusetts, United States of America.